spy-t/K23-search-engine/README.md

 ./task.sh test-mem [test] # Runs the test suite with valgrind ./task.sh coverage        # Generates the code coverage report.
 Should be run after the tests
 ```

+If there was a change in `meson.build` run `meson setup --wipe build/` in order
+to reconfigure.
+If all else failes delete the `build` directory and regenerate
+it